tranquangchau/php-remote-image-uploader/README.md

 ###### If you don't use composer
 Download
-- `Loader.php` from https://github.com/ptcong/php-chipvn-classloader and put it to `ChipVN/ClassLoader` folder
+- https://github.com/ptcong/php-chipvn-classloader and put it to `ChipVN/ClassLoader` folder
-- `Client.php` from https://github.com/ptcong/php-http-class and put it to `ChipVN/Http` folder
+- https://github.com/ptcong/php-http-class and put it to `ChipVN/Http` folder
+- https://github.com/ptcong/php-cache-manager and put it to `ChipVN/Cache` folder

 and include the code on the top of your file: